foodlz/laravel-firebase-auth/README.md

 csrui\LaravelFirebaseAuth\FirebaseAuthServiceProvider::class,
 ```

-Register your new Guard on you AuthServiceProvider.php in the `boot` method.
+Register your new Guard on your AuthServiceProvider.php in the `boot` method.

 ```php
 $this->app['auth']->viaRequest('firebase', function ($request) {